 to my webspace.
 This site is devoted to me and my research that deals with all aspects around “chemical warfare in the animal kingdom”.
 I am interested in venomous and poisonous animals, their ecology, evolution, biochemistry and their great potential in drug discovery.

 Since my childhood I am passionate about animals.
 In particular about those, that most people try to avoid at all costs.
 Ever since I am keeping a variety of such creatures as pets.
 After school, I first started as a lab technician within the chemical industry.
 After four years I decided to make dangerous animals my profession: I studied biology at the TU Braunschweig and graduated with a masters degree in biochemistry, bioinformatics and genetics in 2018.
 During that time, I explored the skin poisons of amphibians, in particular of fire salamanders.
-Currently, I am working on my PhD at the Fraunhofer Institute for Molecular Biology and Applied Ecology in Gießen and am affiliated with the LOEWE Centre for Translational Biodiversity Genomics in Frankfurt am Main.
-My main research interest in this context are spider venom peptides and the evolution of defensive mechanisms in spiders.
+Next, I pursued my PhD at the Fraunhofer Institute for Molecular Biology and Applied Ecology in Gießen with a focus on spider venom peptides and the evolution of defensive mechanisms in spiders.
+After graduating I was awarded the group leadership of the newly established “Animal Venomics Research Group” within the Fraunhofer Institute for Molecular Biology and Applied Ecology in 2021.
+Here I am currently setting up my lab that focusses on functional Venomics and venom-based drug development.
+Moreover, I am affiliated with the LOEWE Centre for Translational Biodiversity Genomics in Frankfurt am Main.

 On the side, I am always involved in a plethora of studies on toxins from reptiles, fish, insects and wormy-creatures.
 Moreover, I am an active member of several academic societies including the International Society on Toxinology, French Society of Toxinology and European Federation of Biotechnology.
 I am the current second chairman of the German Arachnological Society.
 I am also a substitute member of the management committee within the EU COST action “European Venom Network (EUVEN)” and represent Germany in this framework.
 In order to facilitate my pursuit for knowledge I performed fieldwork all over the globe, close to my home in Germany and in distant areas such as the Ecuadorian Andes or the Negev desert in Israel.